-- When no pulse is input, be sure to keep the photocoupler in the OFF state. - The CW and CCW indicate the rotation direction of the motor, as seen from the output shaft.
-The output shaft of the TH geared type with ratios of 20 and 30, as well as all ratios of the Harmonic geared type, rotate in the opposite direction of the motor shaft.
+When no pulse is input, be sure to keep the photocoupler in the OFF state.
+The CW and CCW indicate the rotation direction of the motor, as seen from the output shaft.
+With Harmonic geared motors, the gear output shaft always rotates in the direction opposite to the motor.
+The rotation direction of the TH geared type may differ from that of the motor depending on the frame size or the gear ratio.
+Refer to p.14 for details.

-1-pulse input mode
+• 1-pulse input mode

-- When the PLS input is turned ON while the DIR input is ON, the motor will rotate by one step in CW direction. - When the PLS input is turned ON while the DIR input is OFF, the motor will rotate by one step in CCW direction. - The minimum interval time needed for switching the direction of rotation will vary, depending on the operating speed and size of the load.
+- When the PLS input is turned ON while the DIR input is ON, the motor will rotate by one step in CW direction. - When the PLS input is turned ON while the DIR input is OFF, the motor will rotate by one step in CCW direction. - \ The minimum interval time needed for switching the direction of rotation will vary, depending on the operating speed and size of the load.
 Do not shorten the interval time more than necessary.

-2-pulse input mode
+• 2-pulse input mode

-- When the CW input is turned ON, the motor will rotate by one step in CW direction. - When the CCW input is turned ON, the motor will rotate by one step in CCW direction. - The minimum interval time needed for switching the direction of rotation will vary, depending on the operating speed and size of the load.
+- When the CW input is turned ON, the motor will rotate by one step in CW direction. - When the CCW input is turned ON, the motor will rotate by one step in CCW direction. - \ The minimum interval time needed for switching the direction of rotation will vary, depending on the operating speed and size of the load.
 Do not shorten the interval time more than necessary.